-If you have an environment that contains numerous APs, and there is one AP that you need to frequently monitor, you can configure it to blink in the FortiAP Cloud web portal.
-The blinking AP will be easier to locate.
+If you have an environment that contains numerous APs it can be difficult to locate a specific AP that you need to monitor.
+To help you locate specific APs, you can configure the AP lights to blink, making it easier to find.